Table of contents

 Some patients describe an urge or sensation in the affected muscle group that can only be relieved by completing the tic.

-Tics are more easily triggered during times of high emotion, such as excitement or anxiety.
+Patients more easily trigger tics during times of high emotion, such as excitement or anxiety.
 Physical or auditory triggers can also trigger or worsen tics.

 Although some patients are successful at suppressing or hiding their tics, this may result in a buildup of tension.
 Although tics may appear purposeful, they are always involuntary.